-Step 8 of Alcoholics Anonymous can be particularly difficult for many as it asks the participant to shift focus away from themselves and look to how their alcohol abuse has affected those around them.
+Step 8 of Alcoholics Anonymous can be particularly difficult for many as it asks the participant to shift focus away from themselves and look at how their alcohol abuse has affected those around them.

 Step 8 of Alcoholics Anonymous |